Top 10 Things To Do Along the Cajun Coast

 Driving the Bayou Teche Scenic Byway, one of the 19 driving trails that make up the Louisiana Byways & Trails system, is an awesome intro to the area’s culture, history and geography.
-On it, you’ll find the Chitimacha Museum in Charenton (home of the Chitimacha Indian Tribe), the Wedell-Williams Aviation & Cypress Sawmill Museum, the International Petroleum Museum & Exhibition and the Southwest Reef Lighthouse.
+On it, you’ll find the Chitimacha Museum in Charenton (home of the Chitimacha Indian Tribe), the Wedell-Williams Aviation & Cypress Sawmill Museum and the International Petroleum Museum & Exhibition.

 There’s no mistaking the Southwest Reef Lighthouse when you see it: A large red monument to the glory days of south Louisiana’s fishing industry.
 Built in 1858, this Berwick attraction in Atchafalaya Bay was built to replace lightships that had been guiding boats to shore well over a century ago.

 The Acadians (later known as Cajuns) who migrated to south Louisiana in the 1700s knew how to live off the land, and that resulted in a unique culinary tradition that has made the region world-famous.
-Find authentic, locally sourced Cajun delicacies at such restaurants as Bayou Lagniappe in Berwick, Atchafalaya Restaurant Club House in Patterson, Mabel’s Kitchen in Charenton and Joe’s on the Bayou in Franklin.
+Find authentic, locally sourced Cajun delicacies at such restaurants as Bayou Lagniappe in Berwick, Annie Mae's on the Bayou in Franklin, and Mr. Lester's Steakhouse and Mabel’s Kitchen at the Cypress Bayou Casino Hotel in Charenton.

 Swamp tours offer a quick, convenient way to get up close and personal with St. Mary Parish’s natural beauty.
 Part Cajun history lesson (since the people and swamps are inextricably linked), part eco-adventure, you’ll witness the Atchafalaya Basin’s awesome beauty while learning about the fur trappers, crabbers, crawfish fishermen and farmers who carved out a living in the nation’s largest river swamp and is also known as “America’s Foreign Country.”